Roynecro97/pyheaders/README.md

    - You'll need to have clang-10 and the required dev tools installed.

-     To install using `apt` on Debian / Ubuntu see then [LLVM Debian/Ubuntu nightly packages](apt.llvm.org) page.
+     To install using `apt` on Debian / Ubuntu see [LLVM Debian/Ubuntu nightly packages](https://apt.llvm.org) page.

    - Note that _pyheaders_ requires Python>=3.8.